 Likewise, the well- known classical piece Asturias is most appropriate for a rich red wine.

 For a lighter red wine with more fruit I thought that Bulerias might be appropriate.

-For the Rose wines I felt that the flamenco pieces of South American origin such as Guajira and Colombiana really accompanied the delightful Rose wine.
+For Rose wines perhaps pieces of South American origin such as Guajira and Colombiana